Spring 2016 (Office Hours : TTH: 12:30PM-1:30PM or by appointment)

 Currently I am working on a project about developing a statistical procedure to compare accuracy of multiple animal models of human disease.

-Research grant proposals
+Recently funded grant proposals

 Peer-reviewed Journal Articles